maarten-pennings/WebUSB-I2C/README.md

 ![System overview](system.png)

 The first major component is the WebUSB-I2C dongle.
-It contains an Arduino Pro Mini.
+It contains an Arduino Pro Micro.
 This is a board with a USB connector and an Atmega32u4 microcontroller.
 The Atmega32u4 was chosen, because it has embedded USB hardware, which means that the firmware can implement the wanted USB functionality: a Web USB CDC stack.
 Web USB is a standard that allows web browsers to communicate with USB hardware (see [WebUSB-LED](https://github.com/maarten-pennings/WebUSB-LED) for an intro).